 1.2 What happens after auto-pausing?

-If you come back after 30 minutes of inactivity, you will have to un-pause your notebook runtime, which can take up to 2 minutes.
+If you come back after 30 minutes of inactivity, you will have to un-pause your notebook cloud environment runtime, which can take up to 2 minutes.

 Note that your environment variables (such as workspace name or billing project) will be reset.
 In order to do queries within the notebook, for example, you will need to rerun the cells that grab the environment variables.